app-elements/model-geo-location/README.md

 ## Future

-- Add demos
+- Add docs
+- Improve demos, include real life use cases
 - Convert some geolocation methods to static methods.
+Would be nice to fire off a method, get the data and be done.
+Calling a method off the constructor would support this.
 - Improve API (it is a little hokey)
-- Add docs
 - Improve tests

 ## License